 Do the activities I include in my homeschool routine reflect who me and my kids are?
 Or are we doing them because other people think we should?

-Am I homeschooling in a way that reflects us or the wider community that we live?
-And does that wider community want us to be like them so they don’t feel threatened by different OR can I be who I actually am and encourage my kids to be who they actually are?
+Am I homeschooling in a way that reflects us or the wider community in that we live?
+And does that wider community want us to be like them so they don’t feel threatened by differences OR can I be who I actually am and encourage my kids to be who they actually are?

-Do I have a true, non-defensive response to family’s questions about my choice to homeschool?
+Do I have a true, non-defensive response to the family’s questions about my choice to homeschool?
 Or a random stranger’s questions too?

 Homeschooling helps to build our independent muscles and eke out our boundaries.

 It allows you to focus in on who you are and what you’re all about.

 Building those boundaries and clarifying our values helps us become stronger in learning who we are and what we’re all about.